-In this lab, students will discover that black ink is a mixture composed of a several different pigments through a chromatography investigation.
+In this lab, students use chromatography to discover that black ink is a mixture composed of several different pigments.

 By the end of this lab, students should be able to:

 - Use the process of chromatography to separate the pigments in black ink.

 Teacher Preparation: 15 minutes

 - Black washable markers (1 for every group)

 - Filter paper (White cone coffee filters - you can cut 4-6 pieces from each one)

 - Clear wide mouth cups filled with ~1/2 inch of water (1 for each group)